Disagreement Resolution

 What can I do first with my school or local authority?

 Sometimes problems can be resolved by discussion and informal forms of dispute resolution.
-However, sometimes problems do not go away and parents of children with SEN and young people may need to take further action.
+However, sometimes problems do not go away and parents of children with ALN and young people may need to take further action.

 The first step to resolving disagreement is to talk to the other party.
-If you are concerned about the help that your child has at school, talk to their teacher, the Special Educational Needs Coordinator (SENCo)/ Additional Learning needs Coordinator(ALNCo)or the Head teacher.
+If you are concerned about the help that your child has at school, talk to their teacher, the Additional Learning needs Coordinator(ALNCO) or the Head teacher.

 If you think the school is doing all it can, but your child needs even more help or you want the local authority to reconsider the matter you can ask the local authority for a further assessment of their needs.